English Version | النسخة العربية

 Where Did This Teaching Come From Historically?

-The Decisive Verse — Romans 11 Destroys All of Replacement Theology
+The Decisive Verse — Romans 11 Demolishes All of Replacement Theology

-The apostle Paul devoted an entire chapter in his letter to the Romans to discussing this very subject — chapter 11.
-And he begins it with a direct and blunt question.
+The apostle Paul devoted an entire chapter of his letter to the Romans to discussing this very subject — chapter 11.
+And he begins it with a direct, explicit question:

 "I say then, Hath God cast away his people?
 God forbid.
 For I also am an Israelite, of the seed of Abraham, of the tribe of Benjamin.
 God hath not cast away his people which he foreknew." — Romans 11:1-2

-The Olive Tree and Its Branches — A Biblical Picture That Explains Everything
+The Olive Tree and Its Branches — a Biblical Image That Explains Everything

-In the same chapter the apostle Paul uses an astonishing visual image to explain the relationship between Israel and the Church.
+In the same chapter the apostle Paul uses a remarkable visual image to explain the relationship between Israel and the church.
 He speaks of an olive tree with a root and branches.
 The root is Abraham and the divine promises given to him.
-The original natural branches are Israel.
-Then he describes what happened.
+The natural original branches are Israel.
+Then he describes what happened:

-"And if some of the branches be broken off, and thou, being a wild olive tree, wert graffed in among them, and with them partakest of the root and fatness of the olive tree; Boast not against the branches.
-But if thou boast, thou bearest not the root, but the root thee." — Romans 11:17-18
+"And if some of the branches be broken off, and thou, being a wild olive tree, wert graffed in among them, and with them partakest of the root and fatness of the olive tree; Boast not against the branches." — Romans 11:17-18

-The Future Grafting — Israel Will Be Restored to the Olive Tree
+Future Re-Grafting — Israel Will Be Restored to the Olive Tree

-If Replacement Theology were correct, the story of Israel would have ended at the cutting.
-But the apostle Paul continues and declares something astonishing.
+If Replacement Theology were correct, the story of Israel would end at the cutting off.
+But the apostle Paul continues and announces something astonishing:

 "And they also, if they abide not still in unbelief, shall be graffed in: for God is able to graff them in again.
 For if thou wert cut out of the olive tree which is wild by nature, and wert graffed contrary to nature into a good olive tree: how much more shall these, which be the natural branches, be graffed into their own olive tree?" — Romans 11:23-24

-The Final Decisive Verse — The Promises of God Without Repentance
+The Final Decisive Verse — God's Gifts Without Repentance

-The chapter ends with one verse that closes the case forever.
+The chapter ends with a single verse that closes the case for ever:

 "For the gifts and calling of God are without repentance." — Romans 11:29